Scottish National Parks Strategy Project

 APRS is campaigning for the Scottish Government to designate more National Parks.
 This is a joint project with our partners the Scottish Campaign for National Parks (SCNP).
-Some comments from supporters of the campaign
+Our campaign is supported by nine other organisations.

 Why Should Scotland Have More National Parks?

 Our Unfinished Business report (2013) summarises the benefits National Park status brings, and proposes seven further National Parks.
 Local people from several of these areas, including from the Cheviots, Galloway and Mull, have set up their own campaigns for a National Park for their area and have contacted us for support.
-Our proposals are backed by the John Muir Trust, Mountaineering Scotland, the National Trust for Scotland, RSPB Scotland, Ramblers Scotland, the Scottish Wild Land Group and Woodland Trust Scotland.
+Our proposals are backed by the John Muir Trust, the Marine Conservation Society, Mountaineering Scotland, the National Trust for Scotland, RSPB Scotland, Ramblers Scotland, the Scottish Wild Land Group, the Scottish Wildlife Trust and the Woodland Trust Scotland.
 Click on map for a larger version.

 What is a National Park?